purescript-hyper/hyper/docs/design.md

            (Conn req { writer :: rw, state :: HeadersClosed | res } c)
            (Conn req { writer :: rw, state :: ResponseEnded | res } c)
 ```

-To be used in combination with `headers`, the `respond` function takes
-some `Response r`, and gives back a middleware that, given a
-connection *where all headers have been written*, writes a response,
-and *marks the state of the response as ended*.

 The `Response` type class describes types that can be written as responses.